 A players know A players, or so the saying goes.
 Capture more value from your current ‘top talent’ by driving referrals.
 You can base a referral email simply on assignment end date or go one step further by using a candidate score to find your most engaged candidates.

 Weed out bad information automatically and clean up your database.
 Candidate and prospect info can be entered incorrectly or simply be bad.
 Using automation you can identify these records and attempt to update or simply remove them from Bullhorn.

 24. Send an email on the candidate’s birthday/anniversary/any date

 Retail outlets have used this for years, but it’s just as applicable for recruiting.
 Sending an email on a specific date like a birthday or customer anniversary is a small delight that can be set once and will run forever.

 Systems that aren’t integrated require endless downloading and uploading of spreadsheets.
 Stop this insanity and automatically keep your marketing platform, like Herefish, integrated with Bullhorn, and never upload a spreadsheet again.

-So there you have it; 25 recruiting automation examples that can help you today.
+So there you have it: 25 recruitment automation examples that can help you today.
 Automating repetitive or mundane tasks that are prone to be forgotten helps recruiters, salespeople, and the entire organization save time, money, and effort.

-To learn more about recruiting automation and for more recruiting automation examples, check out our Automation Buyer’s Guide below:
+To learn more about recruitment automation and for more recruitment automation examples, check out our Automation Buyer’s Guide below: